 What is the Utah Mighty 5?
 The Utah Mighty 5 is the five major National Parks throughout southern Utah: Arches National Park, Canyonlands National Park, Bryce Canyon National Park, Capitol Reef National Park, and Zion National Park.
 While each park is unique and amazing in it’s own way, my personal two favorites are Zion and Arches.
 So completely different and awe inspiring at the same time, you must add these two national parks, if not all five to your US bucket list!

 Insider Tip: For a once in a lifetime experience, try hiking The Narrows or Angel’s Landing at Zion National park.
-I promise you’ve never done anything like this before!
+I promise you these are bucket list adventures you won’t want to miss!

 2. Get an Adrenaline Rush in Jackson Hole, Wyoming

 We actually stayed in Jackson Hole Wyoming because of its proximity to Yellowstone National Park.
 But in my opinion, it deserves its very own spot on this US bucket list!
 There are so many incredible opportunities to get outside and experience an epic adrenaline rush!
 From white water rafting the Snake River to hiking in Grand Tetons National Park to getting in all your winter sports action, Jackson Hole is an outdoor lover’s playground!